 Is joint pain holding you back?
 Perhaps an achy ankle or sore knee is making it difficult to enjoy a run through your favorite park or even taking a short walk.
 Or maybe a throbbing hip or shoulder prevents you from whacking a golf ball or performing simple tasks like carrying a bag of groceries.
 The exercises in this report, The Joint Pain Relief Workout: Healing exercises for your shoulders, hips, knees, and ankles, can help relieve…Learn More »

 Prepared by Harvard Health Publishing in consultation with Jon J.P.
-Warner, MD, Chief, Shoulder Service, Massachusetts General Hospital Professor of Orthopaedic Surgery, Harvard Medical School Director, Boston Shoulder Institute.
+Warner, MD, Chief, Shoulder Service, Massachusetts General Hospital Professor of Orthopedic Surgery, Harvard Medical School Director, Boston Shoulder Institute.
 (2019)

 - Why do we get shoulder pain?